-INFJs are effective in occupations involving substantial intellectual work, caring for other people, and requiring creativity.
+INFJs are effective in occupations involving substantial intellectual work, caring for other people, and those that require creativity.
 INFJs build successful careers in a broad range of organizations.
-Social and community care services, counseling, teachers of humanities and social sciences, healthcare workers (both in administration and in medical services), various service-oriented professions as well as religious services and social movements are just some of the examples of occupations favourable to INFJs.
-Quite often they are found in mid-rank management positions.
-For some of them occupations in sciences or academia are also favourable.
+Social and community care services, counseling, teachers of the humanities and social sciences, healthcare workers (both in administration and in medical services), various service-oriented professions along with work in religious services and social movements are just some of the examples of occupations favorable to INFJs.
+Quite often, they are found in mid-rank management positions.
+For some of them, occupations in sciences or academia are also favorable.

-Jung Career Indicator™ determines occupations and areas in which INFJs find themselves most fulfilled and content, are most successful, and likely are most represented in.
-The following table lists the most suitable areas of occupation for an INFJ, from personality type standpoint, along with some examples of educational institutions, where you can receive a relevant degree or training.
-The most preferable areas appear first.
-Click occupation names and school logos to request program information.
+Jung Career Indicator™ determines occupations and areas in which INFJs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
+The following listing includes examples of areas of occupation suitable for an INFJ from a personality type standpoint.
+Search of educational institutions* that might be offering a relevant degree or training is also provided.
+Click occupation names to request information about programs.

 What is your personality type?
 Take the Test!

 Career Choices and Risk Attitudes

 One of the main reasons for difficulties in a career is inconsistency between person's natural risk attitudes (like risk aversion or, on the contrary, risk seeking) and career steps they are taking.
 This inconsistency leads to stress and emotional discomfort, reduces confidence in your own abilities, adversely affecting your career.
 Take the Risk Attitudes Quiz to understand your risk type and gain additional insights.